FACTBOX: Key facts about the Gaza Strip

 * About 1.5 million Palestinians live in Gaza, more than half of them refugees from past wars with Israel.
-Gaza has one of the world's highest population densities and demographic growth rates.
+Gaza has one of the highest population densities and demographic growth rates in the world.

 * Most Gazans live on less than $2 a day and up to 80 percent are dependent on food aid, according to aid groups.

 - Boy and girl on Korean ferry drowned with life jackets tied together |

 - Ukraine forces kill up to five rebels, Russia starts drill near border |

 - Children's corpses reveal desperate attempts to escape Korean ferry |

 - Zimmer to buy Biomet in $13.35 billion deal

 - Global share indexes, dollar, trim gains on Ukraine tension